 According to the American Kennel Club, puppy training pads are a practical solution for many people.
 They can be used as a tool until your dog gets comfortable going outside.
 Or, if you live in an apartment or are gone all day, they provide a safe place for your dog to go, so they don’t have to be uncomfortable.

 Just like training your puppy to go outside, though, you also have to train them to use a potty pad correctly.
+You’ll also need to appreciate that some dogs are scared to go outside in the rain, particularly during a storm.
 Many of the steps you’ll take are the same.
 Positive reinforcement and consistency are essential!
 There are a few different methods for ‘pee pad’ training.

 We’ve listed out one of the most popular methods in easy-to-follow steps below:

 - Cover a specific area with potty pads.
 You’ll need several of them.
 This will be your dog’s designated ‘potty’ area.

 - Take your puppy to the potty area frequently.
 Use a command word that they can eventually associate with going to the bathroom, such as ‘potty.’